martinmugnier/martinmugnier.github.io/_pages/about.md

 *Upcoming events:*
 - June 16-19, 2022: I will give a talk at the 2022 North American Summer Meeting of the Econometric Society, Miami, USA.
 - June 22-24, 2022: I will give an online talk at the 2022 Asia Meeting of the Econometric Society, Shenzhen, China.
+- August 22-26, 2022: I will give a talk at the EEA-ESEM 2022 Conference, Milan, Italy.

 *Older events*